Ngoc901/erudite-documentation/Documents/SoftwareArchitectureDocument.md

 - **Security** - Backend has 32 issues (grade C); frontend is clean (A).
 Security hotspots in auth and token handling have not yet been formally reviewed.
 - **Reliability** - Backend is clean (A).
 Frontend has 482 issues (C) mostly from null checks and unhandled promises typical in JavaScript.
 - **Maintainability** - Both score A. Issues are non-blocking code smells addressed incrementally.
-- **Coverage** - Both below the 80% target.
-Core logic is covered; UI components and edge-case API paths are the main gaps.
+- **Coverage** - Both above the 30% minimum target.
+Backend at 55.5%, frontend at 45.3%.
+Core logic is covered; UI components and edge-case API paths remain the main gaps for future improvement.
 - **Duplications** - 5.2% and 4.3% - well within acceptable limits.

 ### 11.3 Planned Improvements